-- at european level - Education and Training 2020; European Social Funds - at national level - Decree 76 / 15.04.2005 "Actions for the educational success and the prevention of school drop out" requiring schools to identify the students who drop out or who attend discontinuously and transmit their data to the employment centers, as well as to implement guidance paths aimed to prevent and combat the early school leaving. - One of the 4 thematic NRSF priorities consists in the "more efficient development and use of the human capital in Romania" and a key objective is represented by the "stimulation of school participation and reducing early school leaving" - O Government Strategy for Roma, 2001 to stimulate the school participation and to reduce school abandonment; to encourage Roma parents to participate in school education processes and beyond; designing and implementing training programs for school mediators and teacher training in intercultural education
+- at european level - o Education and Training 2020; European Social Funds. - at national level - Decree 76 / 15.04.2005 "Actions for the educational success and the prevention of school drop out" requiring schools to identify the students who drop out or who attend discontinuously and transmit their data to the employment centers, as well as to implement guidance paths aimed to prevent and combat the early school leaving; - National Reference Strategic Framework (NRSF) 2007 2013 One of the 4 thematic NRSF priorities consists in the "more efficient development and use of the human capital in Romania" and a key objective is represented by the "stimulation of school participation and reducing early school leaving";

-- at regional and interregional level - Catalan Government: Framework Agreement of the fight against school failure / Department of Education plan for academic success / The plan for academic success/ Guidance Plan of the Barcelona Education Consortium / Programmes to improve results and measures against school failure within the Barcelona Municipal Action Plan/ - Memorandum of Understanding "Building a model and practical intervention to support actions to local guidance networks" between Italian regions (of Friuli Venezia Giulia, Lazio, Marche, Piedmont, Umbria and the Autonomous Province Trento) testing strategies and coordination instruments of territorial networks of guidance services (i.e. the use of the software S.Or.Prendo in practices 5 and 6); - "Provincial Plan for Guidance, Antidispersion and Right to Education" including specific measures for prevention of early school leaving (practice 4) - "Regional system of lifelong guidance" in the Marche Region Italy with career guidance as key to achieving integration between the sectors of education, training and work (practice 4) - "System actions for the development of integrated regional system of guidance" in Umbria Region Italy (practice 6) - Tuscany regional strategy identified the VET system as one of the main factors of delay of Italy compared to the Lisbon targets and of excessive separation of schools from that work and therefore, affirming the centrality of the working world in the learning process and promoting Participatory Action Research on the weaknesses of internships and the dual education system (practice 10) - at school level other actors
+- O Government Strategy for Roma, 2001 to stimulate the school participation and to reduce school abandonment; to encourage Roma parents to participate in school education processes and beyond; designing and implementing training programs for school mediators and teacher training in intercultural education. - at regional and interregional level - Catalan Government: Framework Agreement of the fight against school failure / Department of Education plan for academic success / The plan for academic success/ Guidance Plan of the Barcelona Education Consortium / Programmes to improve results and measures against school failure within the Barcelona Municipal Action Plan (29, 37, 39); - Memorandum of Understanding "Building a model and practical intervention to support actions to local guidance networks" between Italian regions (of Friuli Venezia Giulia, Lazio, Marche, Piedmont, Umbria and the Autonomous Province Trento) testing strategies and coordination instruments of territorial networks of guidance services (i.e. the use of the software S.Or.Prendo in practices 3 and 4); - "Provincial Plan for Guidance, Antidispersion and Right to Education" including specific measures for prevention of early school leaving (practice 2); - "Regional system of lifelong guidance" in the Marche Region Italy with career guidance as key to achieving integration between the sectors of education, training and work (practice 3); - "System actions for the development of integrated regional system of guidance" in Umbria Region Italy (practice 4); - Tuscany Regional Strategy identified the excessive separation of schools from the labour market as one of the main factors of delay of Italy compared to the Lisbon targets and therefore affirming the centralinity of the presence of the working world in the learning processes and promoting dual education system (practice $\underline{8}$ );